CS157A-Team-5/CS157A-Team-5/README.md

 ### Treats
 Pets may have treats that they prefer, and certain parks may have nearby stores that sell some of those treats.
 This provides another metric owners can use to pick which park they want to visit.

-### Groups
+### Clubs
-People can be a part of groups that hold special interests or represent a certain region, so we need to maintain a database of groups that owners can join.
+People can be a part of clubs that hold special interests or represent a certain region, so we need to maintain a database of clubs that owners can join.

 ### Owns (Owner-to-Pet)
 All pets registered in our application must have owners, so the database needs to store that information as a relationship.